oliveirampo/dog_breed_classification/README.md

 ### Credits

-Udacity Data Scientist Nanodegree for providing the guidelines of the project.
+Udacity Data Scientist Nanodegree for providing the guidelines of the project, and [khanrahim notebook](https://www.kaggle.com/khanrahim/dog-breed) as inspiration for the deep neural network architecture.